Deccan Traps: Effect on mass extinctions and climate

+A 2024 study of glycerol dialkyl glycerol tetraether levels in fossilized peat found that the Deccan Traps caused long-term warming of around 3°C over the course of the final 100,000 years of the Maastrichtian, as well as about 5°C drop in temperature for less than 10,000 years around 30,000 years prior to the K-Pg boundary (coinciding with the peak of the Poladpur eruptive phase), but by the time of the K-Pg boundary, global temperatures had returned to previous levels.
+This suggests that the Deccan Traps were not the primary cause of extinction.

 Petrology

-Within the Deccan Traps at least 95% of the lavas are tholeiitic basalts.
+Within the Deccan Traps, at least 95% of the lavas are tholeiitic basalts.
 Major mineral constituents are olivine, pyroxenes, and plagioclase, as well as certain Fe-Ti-rich oxides.
 These magmas are <7% MgO.
-Many of these minerals are observed however, as highly altered forms.
-Other rock types present include: alkali basalt, nephelinite, lamprophyre, and carbonatite.
+However, many of these minerals are observed as highly altered forms.
+Other rock types present include alkali basalt, nephelinite, lamprophyre, and carbonatite.

 Mantle xenoliths have been described from Kachchh (northwestern India) and elsewhere in the western Deccan and contain spinel lherzolite and pyroxenite constituents.

 While the Deccan traps have been categorized in many different ways including the three different stratigraphic groups, geochemically the province can be split into as many as eleven different formations.
 Many of the petrologic differences in these units are a product of varying degrees of crustal contamination.

 Fossils

 The Deccan Traps are famous for the beds of fossils that have been found between layers of lava.
-Particularly well known species include the frog Oxyglossus pusillus (Owen) of the Eocene of India and the toothed frog Indobatrachus, an early lineage of modern frogs, which is now placed in the Australian family Myobatrachidae.
+Particularly well-known species include the frog Oxyglossus pusillus (Owen) of the Eocene of India and the toothed frog Indobatrachus, an early lineage of modern frogs, which is now placed in the Australian family Myobatrachidae.
 The Infratrappean Beds (Lameta Formation) and Intertrappean Beds also contain fossil freshwater molluscs.